tbreuss/pingcrm-yii2/README.md

-# Ping CRM on Yii2
+# Ping CRM on Yii 2

-A Yii2 demo application to illustrate how [Inertia.js](https://inertiajs.com) works.
-This is a port of the original [Ping CRM written in Laravel](https://github.com/inertiajs/pingcrm).
+A Yii 2 demo application to illustrate how [Inertia.js](https://inertiajs.com) works.

+This application is a port of the original [Ping CRM written in Laravel](https://github.com/inertiajs/pingcrm) and based on the [Yii 2 Basic Project Template](https://github.com/yiisoft/yii2-app-basic).

 ![](screenshot.png)